Medhat3760/Algorithms_And_Problem_Solving_Level_3_C_Sharp/Problem17/README.md

-# Problem17: Check If Number Exists In Matrix
+# Problem17: Check If a Number Exists In Matrix

 This C# program checks if a given number exists in a matrix.
 The matrix is predefined in the code, and the user is prompted to enter a number to search for.
 The program then determines if the number is present in the matrix and displays the result.